 Ascension end game dumps:

-Blank diary – I print this out for each game to keep track of things and put it in a binder
+Diary that I print out and put in a binder for each game to keep track of things:

 rec.games.roguelike.nethack – USENET news group with good nethack discussion – I used to post as firstname.lastname@example.org.

 Reddit nethack forum – web based nethack discussion forum